-What are Spanish possessive pronouns?
+What are possessive pronouns in Spanish?

-Difference between Spanish possessive pronouns and adjectives
+The difference between possessive pronouns and possessive adjectives

 Gender and number of possessive pronouns